Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 props.put("value.serializer", "org.apache.kafka.common.serialization.StringSerializer");
 ```

-Once you've configured Kafka Properties, you can create a Producer and sent a message for a specific Kafka topic.
+Once you've configured Kafka Properties, you can create a Producer and send a message for a specific Kafka topic.
 The topic should have prefix of global either local namespace.
-A full topic name: `<c8globals or c8locals>.<my-topic>`.
+A full topic name would match this format: `<c8globals or c8locals>.<my-topic>`.

 ```java
 Producer<String, String> producer = new KafkaProducer<String, String>(props);